We live in a culture that wants to stop pain.

 Or perhaps doing yourself more damage!

-Imagine for a moment, that you didn’t have the ability to feel pain.
+Imagine for a moment, that you didn’t have the ability to feel any kind of sensation.

 You’d be in big trouble, yeah?

 You would constantly be at risk of seriously injuring yourself and not even knowing it.